 Day 2nd: Olympia, Corinth canal, Athens

-Get ready for a tour to the history and culture of the Olympic Games, with a visit to their birthplace.
+Get ready for a tour of the history and culture of the Olympic Games, with a visit to their birthplace.

 Olympia is the place where the games were born and held every four years.

-You will have the chance to run the original race track if you wish, visit the sanctuary of Zeus and the museum of Olympic Games, which will introduce you to the ancient Games and will present a storyline till the modern Games through a quite rich collection of artefacts.
+You will have the chance to run the original race track if you wish, visit the sanctuary of Zeus and the museum of the Olympic Games, which will introduce you to the ancient Games and will present a storyline to the modern Games through a quite rich collection of artifacts.

 You will reach Athens late in the afternoon and your two days cultural tour will end here.